Giannos of High Point

 Questions people ask before choosing where to eat in High Point

-Choose the downtown or scene-driven option when movement, browsing, or local energy is the point.
-Choose Giannos when the group wants one table, one menu, and a fuller sit-down Italian dinner.
+Choose the scene-driven option when the group wants a Southern/social room.
+Choose Giannos when the group wants one table, one menu, and a fuller Italian dinner with pizza, pasta, steak, salads, and drinks.

 Let the craving choose the category.
 Let the table choose the restaurant.